cjw199/MR1dCNN.jl/README.md

 MR1dCNN.test("<path to saved model>")
 ```
+The test function takes the ```scale``` argument to use the saved scaling transform to scale the testing data.
+Please ensure that if you chose not to scale data during training, this parameter must be set tp ```false```.

 You should be able to achieve at or above 95% training accuracy in 10 epochs, and over 90% test accuracy using the demo code and default arguments.